 It’s an important question because when we really open our eyes to the reality before us, we might have to act.
 If we don’t want to take the necessary action, we may not want to claim what we see.
 Hence, we put our blinders on.

 Or, if you opened our eyes and recognized that you’ve been in a toxic relationship, wouldn’t you then want to take steps to extricate yourself?
-Not so easy.
+It’s not so easy.

 I decided to declare 2018 the Year of New Vision.
 It’s my kavannah/intention to explore the many dimensions of clear sight – the positive and negative.
-I intend to search out texts, poetry and music about Seeing Clearly throughout the year, and weave them into my work.
-(Speaking of work, I warmly invite you to become a member of Hineni, our Jewish Mindfulness community – more info at the link – or check out my upcoming events.)
+I intend to search out texts, poetry, and music about Seeing Clearly throughout the year and weave them into my work. (update: For 2019, here are my favorite poets, musicians and artists.)

 The night before my cataract surgery, my friend Devon Spier, who is a rabbinic student (also a poet and writer and beautiful soul) and I spontaneously wrote a poem/meditation together called New Vision.